Employee Guide to Settlement Agreements

 You do not have to accept a Settlement Agreement.
-Your employer cannot pressure into signing – it is entirely voluntary and the decision must be yours.
+Your employer cannot pressure you into signing – it is entirely voluntary and the decision must be yours.

 There are some things that you should consider when weighing up your decision.
 For example, if your employer has breached your contract or employment rights, you may have grounds to pursue a claim at an Employment Tribunal instead.
 However, this will take time and energy, and there is no guarantee that your claim will succeed.

 Having said that, you should not accept a Settlement Agreement if the terms are unfair.
 As mentioned above, you will likely be offered a severance package.
 This should be comparable to the amount you would expect to be awarded by the Employment Tribunal.
 If the offer falls short of this, you are perfectly entitled to negotiate better terms.